 The compose method can then create an operator from this decorated generator as follows.
 Note that any positional or keyword arguments in the init method would be supplied during the NegateEven call.
 This returns a function (not yet an operator) that can then be called to generate the operator.
-This is shown below or more concisely as just
+This is shown below negate_even_op = negate_op_creation_func(self, name="negate_even") # call the function